philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

 # An example problem

 An example problem that I've seen a couple different places is to optimize a change making problem between pennies, quarters, nickels and dimes.
-This doesn't illuminate the egraph thing, but it does show that our multiset completion is working and the connection to grobner bases and integer programming.
+This doesn't illuminate the egraph thing, but it does show that our multiset completion is working and the connection to Groebner bases and integer programming.

 We want 117 cents.
 Use the fewest coins.